 But is this the way to go about it?
 Let us explore some proven techniques that you can utilize to handle your child’s poor performance better and in turn, help them improve.

-Yes, it is as easy as that.
-The best way to solve problems is through dialogue.
+Yes, it is as easy as that!
+The best way to solve any problem is through dialogue.
 If you won’t diagnose the problem, you won’t find an effective solution for it.
-Talk to your child and try to understand the issues being faced.
+Talk to your child and try to understand the problems he/she is facing.

-Let your child know that you are on his/her side and together you will resolve the issue.
+Let your child know that you are on their side and together you will resolve the issue.
 Help create an environment for your child to share his/her feelings without any hesitation.
 No matter the outcome, don’t fret to go that extra mile.
-For example, if your child is not interested in a particular subject, it is advisable to change the subject, if need be.

 Teachers are a great source of information

 If you want to know the real problem, get in touch with your child’s teachers at school.
-The information provided by the teachers can help you diagnose the underlying cause of your child’s poor performance.
+The information provided by them can help you identify the underlying cause of your child’s poor performance.

 If you feel that you are not the right person to help your child in studies, get help.
-Home tutor, coaching centres, online coaching are readily available to help your child get going and improve their performance.
-With external help, you can help your child bridge any gap between studying at school and at home.
+Home tutors, coaching centres and online learning tools are readily available to help your child get going and improve their performance.
+With external aid, you can help your child bridge any gap between studying at school and at home.

 Don’t make it a one-time thing

 Parenting is not a one-off thing, even if your child is doing well in his or her studies.
-Responsive and being consistent while parenting will help you keep yourself updated with your child’s academic performance and help your child be on track for improved academic performance.
+Being consistent and responsive while parenting will go a long way towards helping your child achieve academic brilliance.